ilesanmipepsi/ilesanmipepsi/README.md

 - 👋 Hi, I’m @ilesanmipepsi
-- 👀 I’m interested in solidarity
+- 👀 I’m an aspiring software engineer
-- 🌱 I’m currently learning on how code
+- 🌱 I’m currently learning on how to code
-- 💞️ I’m looking to collaborate on blockchain project
+- 💞️ I’m looking to collaborate on open source projects
-- 📫 How to reach me: Email: pakintade@gmail.com
+- 📫 How to reach me:pakintade@gmail.com

 <!---
 ilesanmipepsi/ilesanmipepsi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.